 This page summarizes the timelines, procedures, and paperwork required to request an extension of the time allowed to complete your program of studies.

-You may apply for an extension of your study program if:
+You may apply for a program extension if:

-- certify that you have been continuously enrolled for a full course of study
+- Certify that you have been continuously enrolled for a full course of study

-- certify that you are making sufficient academic progress towards the degree
+- Certify that you are making sufficient academic progress towards the degree

-- recommend an extension of your study program
+- Recommend an extension of your study program

-- provide a new date when you are expected to complete your studies
+- Provide a new date when you are expected to complete your studies

 - Updated financial support documents.
 Please use this Declaration and Certification of Finances form.